What Makes a Food Fx™-Approved?

 The following article was written by Heinen’s Chief Dietitian, Melanie Jatsek RD, LD.

-At Heinen’s we’ve taken great care to ensure those foods wearing a button are the healthiest options available to you.
-Here are the five rules we use to determine whether a product qualifies as Fx™-approved.
+At Heinen’s, we’ve taken great care to ensure the foods wearing this button are the healthiest options available to you.

-Whole food is defined as: a natural food and especially an unprocessed one (such as vegetable or fruit).
+A whole food is defined as a natural or unprocessed food, such as a vegetable or fruit.

-These are the foods falling under the Fx™ Pillars, which are seven eating guidelines to help you achieve optimal health.
-They include greens, fresh fruits and vegetables, herbs and spices, fermented foods, nuts and seeds, beans, whole grains, fish, poultry and grass-fed beef.
+Whole food and whole food derivatives are the foods that fall under the Fx™ Pillars, which are seven eating guidelines to help you achieve optimal health.
+They include greens, fresh fruits and vegetables, herbs and spices, fermented foods, nuts and seeds, beans, whole grains, fish, poultry, and grass-fed beef.

-To meet our customer’s desires for healthier alternatives to more traditional products like chips, cookies and salad dressings, we’ve developed these additional four criteria.
+To meet our customers’ desires for healthier alternatives to more traditional products like chips, cookies, and salad dressings, we’ve developed four additional criteria that Fx™-approved foods must meet.

 The American Heart Association developed these daily guidelines for added sugar: